Honda Brio: Thailand

 In Thailand, the Brio was launched on 17 March 2011 as a response to a government-endorsed Eco Car program.
 It was initially available in S grade with manual transmission and V grade with either manual transmission or CVT.
 Both S and V versions are powered by a 1.2-litre L12B3 engine that can utilise E20 fuel, and offers a claimed fuel economy of 20 km/L. However, Honda Thailand also produced the Brio with a 1.3-litre L13Z1 engine for export markets.
 After the car was facelifted in May 2016, which included updated front fascia, taillights, and dashboard design, the manual transmission option was discontinued, leaving only the V grade with CVT.

 At the launch, Honda expected to sell 40,000 Brios annually in the Thai market.
-However, throughout its life Honda only managed to sell less around 32,000 Brio hatchbacks in the country.
+However, throughout its lifecycle Honda only managed to sell less than around 32,000 Brio hatchbacks in the country.